nstene/SleepSEEG/doc/feature_extraction.rst

   - Although this feature is empirical, it has mathematical background.
     The 3 sigma rule says, for normal distribution 95 % of values are in the interval :math:`<mean(・)-2*std(・), mean(・)+2*std(・)>`, where the std(・)
-    stands for standart deviation.
+    stands for standard deviation.

-    Because all the values of PS lay in the interval :math:`(0,1>` and we obtain again value from interval :math:`(0,1>`, the 3 sigma rule is modified with multiplication standart deviation by mean.
+    Because all the values of PS lay in the interval :math:`(0,1>` and we obtain again value from interval :math:`(0,1>`, the 3 sigma rule is modified with multiplication standard deviation by mean.
 Then only the lower bound is used.

     In broad strokes, this feature pinpoint the value of PS above which are